Asia needs better data, more funding to stamp out modern day slavery

-HONG KONG (Thomson Reuters Foundation) - The fight against modern day slavery in Asia’s fishing industry needs more funding and better data on supply chains to succeed, campaigners said on Wednesday.
+HONG KONG, June 17 (Thomson Reuters Foundation) - The fight against modern day slavery in Asia’s fishing industry needs more funding and better data on supply chains to succeed, campaigners said on Wednesday.

 Recent investigations into the Thai fishing industry, in particular, have uncovered widespread abuses which have helped to raise awareness about the plight of migrant workers who make up most of the employees in the $7 billion industry.

-Concerns about the world’s third largest seafood exporter prompted the United States to downgrade Thailand to the lowest “Tier 3” status among the world’s worst centers of human trafficking in June last year.
+Concerns about the world’s third largest seafood exporter prompted the United States to downgrade Thailand to the lowest “Tier 3” status among the world’s worst centres of human trafficking in June last year.

 Campaigners said a lack of data on suppliers and contractors meant companies and financial institutions could become unwitting participants in slavery.

-“One big problem in the Thai fishing industry is the lack of certification of good slavery-free shrimp versus bad-shrimp,” said Lisa Rende Taylor, director of Project Issara, a program run by Anti-Slavery International.
+“One big problem in the Thai fishing industry is the lack of certification of good slavery-free shrimp versus bad-shrimp,” said Lisa Rende Taylor, director of Project Issara, a programme run by Anti-Slavery International.

 Taylor was speaking at Trust Forum Asia, a conference on human trafficking co-hosted by the Thomson Reuters Foundation.